manuelbohn/mcc/README.md

 The same applies to the supplementary material, which can be found at `papers/full_paper/Supplementary_information.Rmd`.

-Code for cognitive models can be found in `papers/full_paper/models.Rmd`.
+Code for cognitive models (including parameter estimation) can be found in `papers/full_paper/models.Rmd`.